javaidiqbal11/pattern-recognition-cloths/README.md

 # Cloths Pattern Recognition

 ## Project Overview
 This project focuses on cloth pattern recognition using deep learning approaches.
-The goal is to build a model that can classify different clothing patterns, such as stripes, polka dots, plaid, floral, and more.
-By leveraging deep learning techniques, particularly Convolutional Neural Networks (CNNs), we aim to achieve high accuracy in detecting and categorizing various cloth patterns.
+The goal is to build a model that can classify different `clothing patterns`, such as `stripes`, `polka dots`, `plaid`, `floral`, and more.
+By leveraging deep learning techniques, particularly   `Convolutional Neural Networks` (CNNs), we aim to achieve high accuracy in detecting and categorizing various cloth patterns.
 This application can be integrated into fashion recommendation systems, inventory management, or even fabric production processes.

-### Setup
+## Setup
 Python 3.10.10

 **Install Packages**